Beta This is a test version of the layout of this page. Take the survey to help us improve it

 - organise a date and time for the visit.
-This should usually be done the day before the planned visit
+This contact should usually take place the day before the planned visit

 - explain the purpose of the visit

-- inform them of who will be required for an interview (ie all those involved in the administration of the tests), and agree any specific arrangements
+- inform them of who will be required for an interview (all those involved in the administration of the tests), and agree any specific arrangements

 Depending on the nature of the case, you should explain that the aim of the visit is to gather information on behalf of STA in relation to either:

-- how the tests or check were administered, including secure storage of materials; who was involved in the test administration; any access arrangement used; timetable variation information etc
+- how the tests or check were administered (including secure storage of materials), who was involved in the test administration, any access arrangement used, and timetable variation information

 If the headteacher is not aware of the nature of the allegation, you should explain this will only be shared with them after the interviews have been conducted.
 This protects the source of the allegation and helps to ensure interviewees provide unbiased accounts.
 Please make sure the headteacher is aware of our maladministration investigation procedures.